 Meaningful Background Event: In Episode 12, while Jaune and Pyrrha are talking on the roof Cardin can be seen in the open window below them.

-Minidress of Power: Pyrrah Nikos wears a midriff-covering tube top-like armor with a mid-thigh skirt.
+Minidress of Power: Pyrrha Nikos wears a midriff-covering tube top-like armor with a mid-thigh skirt.
 It does not bother her at all, probably because it is elastic.
 So her skirt actually makes sense.

 Minor Injury Overreaction: Do not damage Yang's hair, even in the slightest, if you value being in one piece and not on fire.

 Mix-and-Match Weapon: Most weapons are based on swords, but also incorporate some elements of guns into their design.
 Ruby has a scythe that can fire as a rifle.
-Weiss' rapier has a revolver style chamber that she can rotate to cast different spells.
+Weiss's rapier has a revolver style chamber that she can rotate to cast different spells.
 Blake has a sword with a sharpened sheath, meaning she can Dual Wield.
 The second sword also has a pistol attached and has a lengthy ribbon, which she can use similar to a Killer Yo-Yo or a kusarigama.
-Yang's mixes gauntlets and a shotgun, along with somehow creating fire.
+Yang's mixes gauntlets and a shotgun, along with somehow creating fire (which could either be a result of Dust ammunition, her Semblance, or a variation of the real world Dragon's Breath shotgun ammunition).

 More Dakka: A meta example: during one interview, a fan asked: "Is there going to be any weapon that does not somehow have a gun in it?"